NeilWJames/simple-taxonomy-refreshed/docs/addmod.md

 The option "As terms are changed and when post is changed" means the bounds are checked during editing as well.
 This functionality is mostly complete, but it is possible that there are some holes.
 To ensure incorrect data is not saved, the "when post is saved" processing is also invoked.

+When the taxonomy is defined as hierarchical, the terms will normally be displayed as a set of checkboxes.
+When the maximum number of terms is set as 1, i.e. only one term is possible, the checkboxes are changed to radio buttons by the plugin.
+This will also be the case if there is no minimum (or is set to 0).
+To support this, a virtual term "No term" has been created (see "Labels" above) that can be selected, but no term of the taxonomy will be attached to the post.